Fear

 The fear of God prevents us from doing either stupid religious stuff (see Matthew 4:5-7) or developing bad attitudes (e.g., a sense of entitlement with God, treating Him like a cosmic bellhop solely there to do our bidding).

-There is great misconception among skeptics that God seeks our worship because He’s insecure and needs affirmation.
+There is great misconception among atheists and other skeptics that God seeks our worship because He’s insecure and needs affirmation.
 More than a a few church-goers silently agree with them, but would never dare admit it to anyone else.
 Absolutely false!
 He needs nothing from anyone, anywhere because He is absolutely self-sufficient.

 God is not seeking worship, He’s looking for worshippers!